 The Bottom-line: Don’t be part of the corporate hedgerow

-Costs are like hedgerows – if you don’t keep trimming them they keep growing back.
-But this time many of these legacy hedgerows are going to be replaced.
+Costs are like hedgerows – if you don’t keep trimming them, they keep growing back.
+But this time, many of these legacy hedgerows aren’t ever going to be replaced as enterprise leadership seems to eradicate legacy costs once and for all with their AI investments.

-In the AI economy, your salary isn’t just compensation—it’s a number continuously scrutinized, weighed, and measured against value delivered.
-This isn’t about fear; it’s about clarity.
-Justifying your price point has never been harder—but mastering AI-driven value creation has never been more rewarding.
+In this unforgiving AI economy, your salary isn’t just compensation—it’s a number continuously scrutinized, weighed, and measured against the value you’re delivering.
+But this really shouldn’t be about fear; it must be about clarity and being self-aware of our value.
+Justifying our price point has never been harder, but making ourselves irreplaceable AI warriors has never been more rewarding.

 Hat Tip to Ted Shelton and his article on Labor, Capital and AI.